FYI — Dr. Kemp is answering reader questions in the comments.

 After I published a post on new company HairClone several weeks ago, I got an unexpected (but welcome) e-mail from the company’s CEO Dr. Paul Kemp.
-I responded to Mr. Kemp’s e-mail, he replied back, and I am pasting most of the contents of our communication below after getting his approval to do so.
+I responded to Mr. Kemp’s e-mail, he replied back, and I am pasting most of the contents of our communication below.
 Mr. Kemp offered to share some presentation slides with me, but I was on vacation and preferred waiting till returning home.
 I will probably get in touch with him again soon, although I am unsure if I want to devote a third post to HairClone in just one month!

 In our e-mail correspondence below, I learnt some very interesting things, and perhaps the most surprising of these was the fact that Mr. Kemp was formerly the founder and CEO of Intercytex.
 I covered Intercytex in the past and read about the company numerous times many years ago, but had completely forgotten ever reading Mr. Kemp’s name.
 In Mr. Kemp’s e-mails, the parts about UK clinical trials potentially moving along faster and about the Hiroshima University technology licensing are very interesting.

 I am highly skeptical of HairClone moving along faster than the Tsuji team or Shiseido (both in Japan), but I find Dr. Paul Kemp to be sincere, and, without any doubt whatsoever, his past 2-3 decades of experience in this type of work makes him extremely well qualified.
 Maybe if I end up seeing Mr. Kemp’s presentation slides I will get more interested in HairClone, but I suspect I need to brush up on my scientific knowledge before checking out those slides.

 “Thanks for mentioning us on your blog and I just wanted to offer to find a way to answer some of the responses in a hopefully constructive way.
 I would therefore be very happy to chat with you and answer any questions that you may have.